canonical/github-runner-operator/docs/reference/cos.md

 - General: Displays general metrics about the charm and runners, such as:
   - Lifecycle counters: Tracks the frequency of Runner initialisation, start, stop, and crash events.
+  - Available runners: A horizontal bar graph showing the number of runners available during the last reconciliation event.
+Note: This data is updated after each reconciliation event and is not real-time.
-  - Idle runners after reconciliation: Reflects the count of Runners marked as idle during the last reconciliation event.
-Note: This data updates post-reconciliation events and isn't real-time.
+  - Idle runners after reconciliation: A time series graph showing the number of runners marked as idle during the last reconciliation event over time.
+Note: This data is updated after each reconciliation event and is not real-time.
   - Duration observations: Each data point aggregates the last hour and shows the 50th, 90th, 95th percentile and maximum durations for:
       - Runner installation
       - Runner idle duration